 Your dog’s ‘toe beans’ are actually quite sensitive.
 It’s very easy for your pooch to get painful blisters and abrasions by running around on hot or harsh surfaces.
 Pay attention to the ground when you are walking your four-legged buddy, and try to keep him on softer ground as much as ‘pawsible.’
 We also recommend using paw balm or wax to protect your dog’s feet.
 Petroleum jelly will work in a pinch.
 If you know or suspect that your canine pal has walked through chemicals, wipe his feet down with a damp cloth before bringing him inside.
 (Bonus: this will also reduce the amount of mud that Fido tracks into the house.)

 Do you have questions about your dog’s health or care?
-Contact us, your veterinary clinic, today!
+Contact us, your veterinary clinic in Waterdown, ON, today!

 !Social Media Icons